CommitteeOfZero/committeeofzero.github.io/_posts/2016-11-21-steinsgate-for-steam-improvement-patch.markdown

 - Installer and launcher updated.
 - Steam Play (Linux) support.
 - .NET Framework is no longer required.
-- A full proofreading pass of the game has been completed, fixing slight grammatical issues, minor typos, and wording issues, as well as an extensive amount of inconsistencies with text formatting.
+- A full proofreading pass of the game has been completed, fixing mistranslations, grammatical issues, minor typos, and wording issues, as well as an extensive number of inconsistencies with text formatting.
 - A full translation check of the TIPS has been completed, fixing minor terminology issues, light inaccuracies, as well as improving general readability.
 - A small handful of text and translation fixes.
 - More edited CGs added.